alizohair1/sales-converter/README.md

-# JT Sales Register Converter
+# JJ Sales Register Converter

 A cloud-based web app that converts your **Sales Register** (`.xls`/`.xlsx`) into a **10-Minute Interval Summary** — the same format as `sales_10min_06apr_jt.xlsx`.